dancomanlive/delivery-scheduler-cost-estimator/README.md

 ## Features

-- Create and schedule new deliveries
+As a user, I can schedule a delivery by providing the necessary details to create a new entry.

-- View all deliveries in a paginated table
+As a user, I can view a list of all scheduled deliveries in a paginated format, making it easy to navigate through large datasets.

-- Filter deliveries by pickup address and driver name
+As a user, I can filter deliveries by pickup address or driver name to quickly find specific records.

-- Automatic cost calculation based on weight and distance
-- Mobile-friendly design using Tailwind CSS
-- Basic route optimization for deliveries with the same pickup address
+As a user, I can see the total cost of all scheduled deliveries displayed below the delivery list for quick reference.

+As a user, I can view optimized delivery routes, where deliveries are grouped by pickup address and organized to minimize total distance.

+As a user, I can input natural language queries, such as asking for the total cost of deliveries to a specific location, and receive accurate results.

+As a developer, I can rely on a structured database and tested backend endpoints to ensure reliable and scalable functionality.

 ## Requirements